vitch/nakeditchyfeet/src/content/blog/fiji/a-stolen-glance-at-fiji/index.md

 ![Beautiful tropical beaches](DSCF1440.jpg)

 *Splurge* - The Mamanucas and Yasawas are a group of islands on the northwest of the main island.
-These are the post card images of Fiji, but expensive to get to and stay at.
-There doesn't seem to be a way of getting there that is cheap and run by locals, the most inexpensive dorm room in a resort is around FJD100, so it is mostly aimed at honeymooners or those on a planned or package holiday.
+These are the post card images of Fiji, but expensive to get to and stay in.
+There doesn't seem to be a way of getting there that is cheap and run by locals, the most inexpensive dorm room in a resort is around [FJD100](https://www.google.co.uk/search?q=100+FJD+in+GBP), so it is mostly aimed at honeymooners or those on a planned or package holiday.
 Backpacking around these islands sounds like a nearly impossible thing to do.

 *With time* - Fiji is your oyster.
 The northeastern groups of islands are more remote but take a while to get to as travel is slower (with ferries only twice a week to some islands).
 With time in your hands you can delve deeper and farther into the less visited islands, which means that you will sleep, eat and travel cheaper, get to meet the real Fijians and experience the genuine culture.